maina401/isH/README.md

 # isH

->A simple java project for
+>A simple java project for calculating Body Mass Index